 I love creating a cozy space with handcrafted items, and this one has to be one of my favorites yet.
 Living in Portland, Oregon where it is lush and green, yet we do have our share of fall and winter rain, I wanted to create a space that brought in some tropical warmth.
 So if you’re in need of some tropical living room inspiration and ideas, make sure to scroll down and look at all of my photos below.
-As you look around, you will see some familiar DIY projects as well, starting with the mantel décor where I placed my potted paper jasmine and paper palm fans.

 Create a Tropical Paradise

 If you’d love to give one of your rooms a bold, vibrant, and lively look, here’s some tropical living room inspiration for you!
 I’ll go over all my interior design ideas and tips below and point out all of my DIY décor projects that work well in this space.

 Pick Your Paint